Check out this perfect 2-week self drive Tasmania road trip itinerary to help you plan your epic adventure around Australia’s most beautiful state!

 Day 14: Bruny Island

 This gorgeous little island is only an hour or so away from Hobart.
-As a result it can get pretty busy at weekends or during the holidays.
+As a result, Bruny Island can get pretty busy at weekends or during the holidays.

 It pays to show up half an hour early than you really need to as the queue to get on the boat can be pretty long.

-What Did We Miss on our Tasmania Suggest Driving Itinerary?
+What Did We Miss on our Tasmania Road Trip Itinerary?

-Well in 2 weeks we managed to see a huge amount but there were a few things we sadly did not get the opportunity to visit.
+Well in our 2 week Tasmania road trip we managed to see a huge amount of the island.
+But there were a few things we sadly did not get the opportunity to visit.

-The list below were places that we planned on visiting, however unfortunately for us, time ran out.
+The list below were places that we planned on visiting on the road trip.
+However, unfortunately for us, time ran out.

 - Haast Caves